-This module supports the evolution of the students’ subject specific and professional expertise and to develop a sustainable practice in the light of external fields of research and engagement.
+This module supports the evolution of the students’ subject specific and professional expertise and develops a sustainable practice in the light of external fields of research and engagement.
 Students build upon previous projects, processes and explorations and continue to contextualise their work through presentations, tutorials and group critiques.

-The outcome of the Major Project is intended be a significant body of work that will enable graduates successfully to progress their careers.
+The outcome of Project as Professional Practice is intended be a significant body of work that will enable graduates successfully to progress their careers.

 Prior learning requirements